Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 It had been a nasty fall and he wasn't too sure that all was right within his body even now.
 He'd been alone while he recuperated and and it had been a long and lonely time for him.
 He had no idea about what to do for himself now that he was jobless.
 He was considered a risk so no one would hire him.
 Unemployment was non-existent in his case, it was not a job related accident, and he'd had no insurance.
 He was certainly in a mess.

 So, in the lowest time of his life, he decided he'd go and live back home having to start all over in his life.
 He had struck out for home nearly penniless, had gotten stranded in Texola, OK.
-In his mind he recalled how he'd sold his car and was on his last fifty dollars when he spotted Als' truck coming in for fuel.
+In his mind he recalled how he'd sold his car and was nearly to the end of his last fifty dollars when he spotted Als' truck coming in for fuel.

 He felt emotions akin to shame, resentment, bitterness - all related to the sale of that car.
 The old man to whom he'd sold it had certainly taken an unfair advantage over him.
 And he felt as if he'd failed.
 Thereby, the shame.
 And if he thought about it very much, the resentment would eventually turn to anger.
 Sometimes, he wished he could have shot that old man with the gun he got off him.
-Probably stold it in the same he'd gotten Gils car.
+He'd probably stolen it in the same way he'd gotten Gils car.

 As they came over the overpass of the train tracks going north out of Paragould, Gil went back into his melancholy mood again, wondering what he was ever going to do when he got there.
 The drive between Paragould and Marmaduke was a very welcome scene, and he took it all in remembering all the stories of little town cops, wrecks, chases and a thousand others.
 The long curve which points one back north after crossing the tracks on the north side of Marmaduke announced the last leg of the journey to Rector, town of his birth.